Amelia Earhart -- SPARK-Con Keynote Speaker

 - Details

 The ARRL Field Day event will be on June 28 and June 29, 2025.
-The operators will begin making contacts at 1pm, June 28 and will operate until 3pm, June 29.
+The operators will begin making contacts on Saturday at 1pm, June 28 and will operate until Sunday at 1pm, June 29.

 Join us for POTA on the Prairie